open-formulieren/open-forms-sdk/CONTRIBUTING.md

 ### Making a pull request

-If all changes have been committed, you can push the branch to your fork of the repository and create a pull request to the `master` branch of this project's repository.
+If all changes have been committed, you can push the branch to your fork of the repository and create a pull request to the `main` branch of this project's repository.
 Your pull request will be reviewed, if applicable, feedback will be given and if everything is approved, it will be merged.